Hexham conveyancing FAQs

 Are Hexham conveyancing fees fixed?

-Some conveyancing solicitors in Hexham carry out the conveyancing on an hourly rate and other firms will work for a fixed fee.
+Some conveyancing solicitors in Hexham carry out the conveyancing on an hourly rate.

-If, for whatever reason, your property sale or purchase does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.
+If, for whatever reason, your property sale or purchase does not go ahead, you will pay no legal fees at all with a No Move, No Fee guarantee.

 Will I need property searches when buying a property in Hexham?